Affine logic for constructive mathematics

-Translated back to a meaning explanation, this yields the informal clauses: \begin{itemize} \item A proof of $\oc P$ is a proof of $P$. \item A refutation of $\oc P$ is a method converting any proof of $P$ into an absurdity. \item A refutation of $\wn P$ is a refutation of $P$. \item A proof of $\wn P$ is a method converting any refutation of $P$ into an absurdity. \end{itemize}

-The exponentials deal with the potential objection that not \emph{every} constructive proposition has a ``strong dual''.
+Finally, following Girard~\cite{girard:ll} we introduce two unary connectives $\oc$ and $\wn$ called \emph{exponential modalities}, with the following meanings: \begin{itemize} \item A proof of $\oc P$ is a proof of $P$. \item A refutation of $\oc P$ is a method converting any proof of $P$ into an absurdity. \item A refutation of $\wn P$ is a refutation of $P$. \item A proof of $\wn P$ is a method converting any refutation of $P$ into an absurdity. \end{itemize} These exponentials deal with the potential objection that not \emph{every} constructive proposition has a ``strong dual''.
 For instance, not every set has an apartness relation.
 But there is always the Heyting negation $\neg P \defeq (P\to\zero)$, and the propositions $\oc P$ are those whose refutations are the ``tautological'' ones of this form.
-We will call a proposition in linear logic $P$ \textbf{affirmative} if $P\logeq \oc P$.
-For instance, a set in linear logic whose equality is affirmative corresponds to a set in intuitionistic logic equipped with the \emph{denial inequality}, $(x\ineq y) \defeq \neg (x\ieq y)$.
+We will call a proposition in affine logic $P$ \textbf{affirmative} if $P\logeq \oc P$.
+For instance, a set in the antithesis model whose affine equality is affirmative will correspond to a set in intuitionistic logic equipped with the \emph{denial inequality}, $(x\ineq y) \defeq \neg (x\ieq y)$.